AerialRobotics-IITK/aruco_detection_gazebo/quaternions/README.md

 # Quaternions

-For understanding about quaternions please see the documentation in the quaternions.pdf in this folder.
+For understanding about quaternions please see the documentation in the quaternions.pdf and the quaternions.md in this folder.

 ## Sources